PennyHow/PyTrx/Examples/camenv_data/README.md

 <b>*2.
 Tempelfjorden DEM*</b><br>
 The DEM of the Tempelfjorden area provided as an example dataset for PyTrx originates from <a href="">ArcticDEM</a>, Scene ID: WV01_20130714_1020010 (July 14, 2013). <a href="https://www.pgc.umn.edu/guides/arcticdem/additional-information/">There is no license for the ArcticDEM data and it can be used and distributed freely</a>.
 The DEM was created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736. <br>

 The DEM distributed with PyTrx of the Tempelfjorden region is called 'TU_demzero.tif', which has been modified and manipulated from the original ArcticDEM data.
-The scene has been clipped to the area of interest, downgraded to 20 metre resolution, and all low-lying elevations (< 150 m) have been transformed to 0 m a.s.l. in order to project point locations and line profiles to a flat, homogeneous surface at sea level. <br>
+The scene has been clipped to the area of interest, downgraded to 20 metre resolution, and all low-lying elevations (< 150 m) have been transformed to 0 m a.s.l. in order to project point locations and line profiles to a flat, homogeneous surface at sea level.

 <hr>

 <h3>Ground control points (gcps)</h3>
-Ground control points corresponding to image positions and real-world coordinates.
-For the three Kronebreen cameras and Tunabreen camera.
-Text files are columns for XYZ coordinates, and the XY pixel coordinates. <br>
+Text files containing the coordinates for the ground control points, corresponding to image positions and real-world coordinates.
+The text files are  specifically formatted as follows: X, Y, Z (real-world coordinates), X, Y (pixel coordinates).

 <hr>

 <h3>Image registration masks (invmasks)</h3>
-Masks for tracking static features in order to perform image registration (KR2). <br>
+The boolean image masks that are needed for tracking static features and performing image registration. <br>

 <hr>

 <h3>Feature-tracking masks (masks)</h3>
-Masks for tracking moving features in order to perform feature-tracking and derive velocities (KR2), and for masking areas of interest (KR5). <br>
+The boolean image masks for masking areas of interest, used subsequently for either tracking moving features and performing feature-tracking, or for detecting areal features (e.g. supraglacial lakes).

 <hr>

 <h3>Reference Images (refimages)</h3>
-Reference images from which image-based GCPs are derived from for the three Kronebreen cameras, and the Tunabreen camera. <br>
+The reference images from which the image-based GCPs are derived. <br>